toddledev/documentation/docs/16-packages/03-creating-and-launching/index.md

 - **Actions**: Check [kbd]Export this action[kbd] for global actions
 - **Formulas**: Check [kbd]Export this formula[kbd] for global formulas

-Non-exported elements remain internal to your package, useful for organization, documentation, or supporting exported functionality.
+Non-exported elements remain internal to your package, which are useful for organization, documentation, or supporting exported functionality.

 ::: info
 A package must have at least one exported component, formula, or action before it can be launched.